shobhikabharti/CloudTransformation/README.md

 6. Live in the glory of the learned brain :sparkles:
 7. Now that you have learned cloud, take a break, go for an outing...:checkered_flag: :moyai:

 ** To Pursue Cloud Computing Mastery path, one should have 5-7 years of hands-on experience on the DevOps, Microservices, Security, and Full Stack Architecture.
 I would recommend you to revisit few courses for in-depth knowledge in these areas before venturing on the Cloud.
+To be frank, it depends on the experience level and your interest in the Cloud to come up with flying colors in this area.
+Just make sure that you don't mug up things for a while but it should be pragmatic exprerience as well.
 For more, you can keep my YouTube Playlist as a reference, I keep on updating these as per industry requirements

 Development Library :	https://bit.ly/3K92GXO
 Digital Product Library :	https://bit.ly/3pAquKA